Map Compiler

 Write Logfile Outputs all messages from the build process into a buildlog.txt file.

-Create Meshes A7 Let the engine render static meshes, rather than polygon based blocks.
+Create Meshes A7 Compiles the level in A7 mode, with static meshes rather than polygon based blocks.
 Required for the A7 light manager, or when shaders are applied to level surfaces.
 This box should normally always be checked.
 Level rendering can be greatly sped up by combining block groups to single meshes.

-Hull Offsets Used by the AABB collision detection for determining the two staqndard hull sizes for fat and narrow actors.
-The first number is the horizontal size of the hull, the second is the vertical size, and the third is the vertical offset of the hull relative to the entities' origin.
+Hull Offsets The two standard hull sizes for models with FAT or NARROW flag.
+The first number is the horizontal size of the bounding box, the second is the vertical size, and the third is the vertical offset of the box relative to the entities' origin.

 All map entities should be compiled with the same hull sizes as the level.
 4 predefined vectors contain the current level's hull box sizes for evaluation in functions: hull_narrowmin[3], hull_narrowmax[3], hull_fatmin[3], and hull_fatmax[3].
 They contain the x, y, z minimum and maximum values of the narrow and fat hulls.